 National Licensing Examination

 All 4th year (senior) students in the Doctor of Veterinary Medicine (DVM) program at the University of Wisconsin-Madison, can take the North American Licensing Examination (NAVLE).
-The exam is offered during a four-week testing window in November/December, and also two weeks in April.
+The exam is offered during a fall testing window usually in November/December, and also in the spring usually in April.
 There is a fee associated with this exam.

-Under National Board of Veterinary Medical Examiners (NBVME) requirements, those eligible to apply for the NAVLE include:
+Under the International Council for Veterinary Assessment requirements, those eligible to apply for the NAVLE include:

 - Graduates of schools accredited by the Council on Education of the American Veterinary Medical Association (AVMA).